-Arria identifies as chronically ill & disabled, queer, feminist and faithfully middle-aged.
-Her preferred pronouns are she/her.
+Arria identifies as white (Irish-Canadian, Acadian & Métis), chronically ill & disabled, queer, feminist and faithfully middle-aged.
+Preferred pronouns are she/they.

 She is sometimes able to write.
 When she does, Arria’s, work often explores the intersections between chronic illness & disability, ecology, culture and spiritual understanding.
 She shares a small house by a lake, near Kingston, Ontario, with her mother and their ridiculously adorable dog.
 (Her mother is pretty cute too.)*